This is the most complete guide that shows you how to start a blog on the WordPress platform.

 1) Navigate to General Settings.
 Change My Blog to the name of your Site, delete the Tagline, delete the www. from your WordPress Address and Site Address URL’s (shorter is better), scroll down and change to your timezone and then click save changes.

-2) Next navigate to Reading Settings.
-Change to show 10 blog posts and 10 items in your syndication feeds.
+2) Next, navigate to Reading Settings.
+Change to show 10 blog posts and 10 items in your syndication feed.
 Click on Summary under “For each article in a feed, show.
 Click save changes.